 Recommended holiday rentals in Hobart

-Rent a holiday apartment, home or cottage in Hobart: from $25 per night
+Rent a holiday home, apartment or cottage in Hobart from just $32 per night

 Best holiday homes with a patio or terrace

 Check above for our most frequently used filters in Hobart and the number of holiday rentals that provide them.
 HomeToGo's data shows that internet and TVs are the most commonly offered features in Hobart.
 Fewer holiday rentals in Hobart are available if you want a letting with a fireplace or you want a rental with a jacuzzi , as fireplaces and jacuzzis are not very common features in Hobart.

 Find holiday houses, B&Bs and other accommodation in Hobart

 Tasmania’s capital Hobart is a picturesque and bustling small city, an outpost of creativity between the mountains and the sea at one of Tasmania’s most southern points.
 Once a penal colony, Hobart has developed into a city with a lot going on while retaining its heritage and peaceful setting.
 In the last ten years it’s proved to be an arts and dining hub, and a gateway to the natural wonders of the Tasmanian wilderness.